 The average student debt for graduates in the class of 2023 was around $31,783 per student, not including those with no debt.

 Lincoln University is a public, state institution, which means it offers a reduced tuition rate of $8,900 for students who qualify as state residents and attend full-time.
 For students who are not considered Pennsylvania-residents, out-of-state tuition is $14,852 a year.

 Public schools receive funds from the state to help them cover costs.
 These institutions offer a lower cost of attendance for students who are residents of that state.

 Attending a school where you are eligible for the reduced tuition offered to state residentscan save significant money on the overall cost of college tuition.
-Be sure to check your state's guidelines for how to qualify for in-state tuition.
+Be sure to confirm your state's requirements for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school to qualify for in-state tuition.
 There may be other criteria as well, depending on the state you and your parents currently reside in.

 Lincoln University has the same tuition for international students as for those from out of state.

 International students at Lincoln University usually pay around $14,852 per year, before any scholarships, grants or other financial aid.

 International students are not eligible for federal financial aid, but should research private or Lincoln University-specific aid and scholarships.
 International students who demonstrate financial need may be eligible for the following types of financial support at Lincoln University:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.